EightFold24/pwa-training/02-JavaScript/03-first-steps/03-strict-mode/README.md

 Sometimes, when `use strict` makes a difference, you'll get incorrect results.

-You can try to press `key:Shift+Enter` to input multiple lines, and put `use strict` on top, like this:
+You can try to press `Shift+Enter` to input multiple lines, and put `use strict` on top, like this:

 ```js
 'use strict'; <Shift+Enter for a newline>